-POS was meant to understand the aspirations of citizens from riverfront development, perception of river issues, awareness, appropriate development, reasons for not visiting the river etc. This included
+POS was meant to understand the aspirations of citizens from riverfront development, perception of river issues, awareness, appropriate development, reasons for not visiting the river etc. This included the opinion of all stakeholders - including immediate riverside residents, general public and experts to arrive at common consensus.
+The inference that we get from the analysis from table 5 is that,

 - a.
-Perception, quality of life and impact of urbanization on Kham River About 60% of people were unware about the river in the city and thought the dirty nala was meant to carry sewage.
+60% of people were unware about the river in the city and thought the dirty nala was meant to carry sewage.
 Almost all respondents believed that Kham is negatively impacted due to current urbanisation trends in the city.
-And 63% of people argued that quality of life in the city has improved with little attention to green recreational opportunities and pollution - b.
-When asked about the perception on objectives of riverfront development, more than 75% of respondents mentioned that water quality, flood safety, environmental sustainability of project remains at forefront objectives followed by recreational and heritage use. - c.
-Considering the appropriateness of land use development and activities on riverfront more than 50% of public composition indicate recreational and public/semi-public as suitable land use type.
-While activities such as developments of parks & gardens (92%), followed by walkways/cycle tracks (82%) and public facilities.
-Development of ghats/amphitheatre and minuscule commercial also received considerable votes. - d.
-73% of the respondents are ready to ≥ 20 per person per day for such outdoor riverfront recreation.
+About 63% people argued that while the quality of life in the city has improved but there has been very little attention towards creating green recreational opportunities and handling pollution. - b.
+Underdevelopment followed by inappropriate activities and poor accessibility are major reasons reported for no visit to riverfront area. - c.
+When asked about the perception on objectives of riverfront development, more than 75% of respondents mentioned that water quality, flood safety, environmental sustainability of project remains as forefront objectives, followed by recreational and heritage use. - d.
+More than 3/4 of the respondents reported Negligence of historic context, degradation, lack of sensitivity, encroachments on river stretch as major issues. - e.
+Considering the appropriateness of land use development and activities on riverfront more than 50% respondents indicated recreational and public/semi-public use as suitable land use type.
+While activities such as developments of parks & gardens (92%), followed by walkways/cycle

+- tracks (82%) and public facilities.
+Development of ghats/amphitheatre and minuscule commercial also received considerable votes. - f.
+73% of the respondents are ready to spend ≥ INR 20 per person per day for such outdoor riverfront recreation.
 Suggestion of issue of monthly/yearly passes would give better ease to visit the place frequently were received.
 Respondents also suggested AMC to take periodic nala cleaning and address the challenges of SWM services.